dillonhuff/SFGen/README.md

 # Getting started

-To run the unit tests do:
+After cloning this repo run the unit tests like so:

 ```bash
 pytest